sunpy/sunpy/doc/source/reference/experimental.rst

 .. warning::

- Users should not write code for the main SunPy namespace that depends on functionality in the dev module.
-There is no guarantee that functions in the :mod:`sunpy.dev` module will be available in future versions of SunPy.
+ Users should not write code for the main SunPy namespace that depends on functionality in the  :mod:`sunpy.dev` module.
+There is no guarantee that functions in the sunpy.dev module will be available in future versions of SunPy.

 .. automodule:: sunpy.dev
     :members: